Benefits of Word of Mouth Marketing (and How To Overcome Its Drawbacks)

 • Satisfied customers sharing their positive experiences with personal contacts

 Keep in mind, the active ingredient in word-of-mouth marketing’s success is authenticity.
-For example, a shocking 91 percent of 18- to 34-year-olds and 79 percent of 35- to 54-year-olds trust online reviews as much as personal recommendations, according to data from BrightLocal.
-But as soon as it’s obvious a reviewer was paid for their feedback, trust levels begin to dip.
+For example, 50 percent of consumers trust online reviews as much as personal recommendations from friends and family, according to data from BrightLocal.
+But as soon as it’s obvious a reviewer was paid for their feedback, reviews appear to be generated by AI, or a review is anonymous, trust levels begin to dip.

 Successful marketing requires the right message in the right place at the right time.
 While word-of-mouth marketing might tick the boxes for “right message” and “right place,” its timing isn’t always best.

 Take, for example, an HR professional telling another HR professional about their positive experience using new workforce management software.
-While the second person may be interested in learning about the product, or even in the market for a new solution, it could be several months before they finally get around to following their colleague’s recommendation — if at all.
+While that colleague may be interested in learning about the product, or even be in the market for a new solution, it could be several months before they finally get around to following their recommendation, or longer to a purchasing decision — if at all.

 A simple mention of the term “negative online reviews” can send some business owners into a full-blown anxiety attack.
 While everyone wants more reviews, nobody wants to deal with the bad ones.
 And the only thing worse than a bad review is an untruthful one.

-Word-of-mouth marketing can trigger a release of inaccurate information that’s misleading at best and reputation-damaging at worst.
-Of course, you can respond to reviews, flag inaccurate or offensive content and do your best to boost your reputation through other means.
-But if you’re relying solely on word-of-mouth marketing and then something goes amiss, you’ll be in a tight spot.
+Negative word-of-mouth marketing can trigger a release of inaccurate information that’s misleading at best and reputation-damaging at worst.
+If you’re relying exclusively or primarily on word-of-mouth marketing and something goes amiss, you’ll be in a tight spot.

-A positive review may go semi-viral, earning you plenty of incoming traffic from highly qualified buyers, or it might land on deaf ears.
-A recommendation might reach precisely the sorts of buyers most likely to benefit from your product or service, or it might be shared to a network of people in an entirely different role or industry than your ideal buyers.
+A positive review may go semi-viral, earning you plenty of incoming traffic from social media and highly qualified buyers, or it might land on deaf ears.
+A recommendation might reach precisely the sorts of buyers most likely to benefit from your product or service, or it might be shared to a network of people in an entirely different role or industry than your ideal buyers or target audience.
 There’s really no way of knowing.

-While word-of-mouth marketing can help spread your brand name around, where it’s shared and who hears the message is largely out of your control.
+While word-of-mouth marketing can help boost your brand, where it’s shared and who hears the message is largely out of your control.
 This sometimes results in unqualified leads and lengthy periods of radio silence.

-But when it comes to tracking word-of-mouth marketing offline, it’s pretty much impossible to quantify.
+When it comes to tracking word-of-mouth marketing offline, it can seem nearly impossible to quantify.
 You can’t be everywhere everyone is talking about you, no matter how hard you try.
+(And in some cases, you may not want to!)

 1. You're a well-established brand.

-As previously mentioned, seeing results from word-of-mouth marketing can take a long time.
-And if your business is in a position where you need to increase deal velocity, word-of-mouth efforts alone aren’t going to get you the outcome you need.
-Instead, you need to make sure your prospects are hearing the right messages at the right times to keep them moving (quickly) through the buyer’s journey.
+As mentioned above, seeing results from word-of-mouth marketing can take time.
+And if your business is in a position where you need to increase deal velocity, word-of-mouth efforts aren’t going to get you the outcome you need.
+Instead, you need to make sure prospects are hearing the right messages at the right times to keep them moving (quickly) through the buyer’s journey.
+This is where an irresistible referral offer and an effective nurture campaign can really shine and lead to more sales.

-3. You need to prove the effectiveness of your marketing efforts.
+3. You need to prove your marketing efforts' effectiveness.

-If senior stakeholders are bearing down and demanding results, it’s not the time to experiment with only using word-of-mouth efforts — especially since they can be so challenging to measure.
-Instead, it’s critical you stick to initiatives you can monitor closely for the sake of performance management as well as reporting.
+If senior stakeholders are bearing down and demanding results, it’s not the time to experiment with efforts you can’t measure.
+Instead, it’s critical you stick to marketing campaigns and initiatives you can monitor closely for the sake of performance management and reporting.

 4. You're trying to enter a new market.